Working with donors, we inspire ideas, ignite action, and mobilize resources to address community needs in Collier County. For Good. Forever.

 The Community Foundation celebrated its 30th Anniversary in 2015.
-Today, with generous community support, the Community Foundation oversees more than 510 funds and manages nearly $130 million in assets.
-We have distributed more than $100 million in grants in our history.
-Between July 1, 2015 and June 30, 2016, we distributed over $12.7 million to nonprofit organizations and community programs.
+Today, with generous community support, the Community Foundation oversees more than 750 funds and manages $224 million in assets.
+We have distributed more than $184 million in grants and scholarships in our history.
+Between July 1, 2019, and June 30, 2020, we distributed $35 million to nonprofit organizations and community programs.

 All community foundations share the common goal of serving donors, nonprofit organizations, and the community as a whole.
 We are designed to pool charitable donations into a coordinated investment and distribute scholarships and grants dedicated to a positive change of a particular county or region.
 Community foundations are a global phenomenon with 1500 existing around the world that manage over $40 billion in assets.
 Over 750 community foundations exist in the United States.

 We heard you, Collier!
 You wanted to know more about the needs in our community and what we can do to improve.
 The result was a year-long community needs assessment study (CNA) project initiated by the Community Foundation and the Richard M. Schulze Family Foundation.
 The results offer a portrait of Collier County and the needs of its residents by presenting data on demographic and socioeconomic characteristics, as well as an appraisal of economic, physical, service, and social environments.